StrongTownsLangley/DevelopmentActivity.Producer/README.md

 The producer is complete and operational, running on our StrongTownsLangley.org VPS server alongside the Apache Kafka instance.

 ## About
 This module is written in C# .NET 6.0 and uses the Confluent.Kafka library.
+This project is written by James Hansen.